 The Baby Makers

-We then created a new piece of collective artwork for Stroud’s Museum in the Park to share maternal histories.
+We have also created a new piece of collective artwork for Stroud’s Museum in the Park to share maternal histories.
 Some of the stories were shared on BBC Radio Gloucestershire on the Anna King show and the collective Bunting artwork is now part of the Museum collection.

 The Baby Makers collective Bunting telling stories of pregnancy, birth and reproductive care at the Museum in the Park, Stroud.